KeyanSong/431-2018/slides/class07/README.md

     hw3_data <- read.csv("LBWunicef.csv") %>% tbl_df
     ```

-Then the data you need to do Questions 1-5 should be in the hw3_data tibble.
+This should place the data you need to do Questions 1-5 should be in the hw3_data tibble.

 ### Hint Two: Finish strong in Question 7.